At a Glance

 ✨Tip Number 1

 Familiarise yourself with the specific needs of pupils with Social, Emotional, and Mental Health (SEMH) challenges.
-Understanding these needs will help you demonstrate your ability to create a supportive learning environment during interviews.
+Understanding their unique requirements will help you demonstrate your capability to support these students effectively during interviews.

 ✨Tip Number 2